gasparc-101/ShortenIt/README.md

 # ShortIt
 ## introduction.

-**ShortIt** is a webapp that allows user to reduce long links to shorter ones.
+**ShortIt** is a webapp that allows the user to reduce long links to shorter ones.
 It takes an input from the user, once the user send the link, it returns a shortened functional link.

 ## Features
 1. *Basic Link Shornening* - Input a long url and receive a shorter version.